ksator/machine_learning_with_HealthBot/README.md

 In this repository, you will find:
 - The file [machine_learning_with_HealthBot.pdf](machine_learning_with_HealthBot.pdf).
 The purpose of this document is:
-    - to help peoples with no machine learning background to better understand machine learning basics.
+    - to help peoples with no machine learning background to better understand machine learning basics (machine learning 101).
     - to describe machine learning usage with Healthbot
 - The file [3sigma.xlsx](3sigma.xlsx).
 It computes the three-sigma rule
 - The file [kmeans.xlsx](kmeans.xlsx).
 It computes one iteration of k-means with k=2